CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/12-Researcher-Analyst-Demo.md

 - Both agents explain their reasoning transparently so you can validate results.
 - Together, they accelerate strategic work—marketing plans, customer segmentation, financial projections—so you can move faster with confidence.

----

-## Demo Steps
+## Objectives

+- Task 1: Using Researcher build a Marketing Plan
+- Task 2:
+- Task 3:

-### Researcher: Build a Marketing Plan
+## Task 1: Using Researcher build a Marketing Plan

-> **IMPORTANT:** Steps 1–4 should be completed at the beginning of the training (as indicated by slide 5) to give Researcher enough time to complete the first prompt.

 1. From the left navigation menu, click on **Apps (1)** and then select **OneDrive (2)**.